 Email outreach is another strategy that works well.
 By sending out personalized and highly granular campaigns, you’ll be able to attract the right crowd.

-Conversion rate is the KPI to measure in both cases, as well as an increase in booked demos.
+Conversion rate is a KPI to measure in both cases, as well as an increase in booked demos.

 3. Goal: Accelerate your sales cycle

 Although your sales team is mainly in charge of this goal, marketers can join in and lend a hand.

 Namely, by delivering the right and timely messaging, content, and materials to potential customers, your marketing team will help move them down the funnel more smoothly.

 KPIs that you should pay attention to are the ones related to sales enablement content and materials.

 In other words, monitor whether an increase in the number of your relevant educational content pieces will result in an increase in the number of conversions.
 Also, the more product/feature pages, the shorter your sales cycle will be.

 Your work doesn’t end after you’ve managed to convert a prospect into a customer.